Azacitidine (By injection)

 - You may also receive medicines to help prevent nausea and vomiting.

 - Missed dose: This medicine needs to be given on a fixed schedule.
 If you miss a dose, call your doctor, home health caregiver, or treatment clinic for instructions.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - This medicine may interfere with vaccines.
 Ask your doctor before you get a flu shot or any other vaccines.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have liver disease, kidney disease, or any infections.
+- Tell your doctor if you have kidney disease, liver disease (including tumors), or an infection.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing